raziyahya/Pesonal-Website/README.md

-Personal Website done using  HTML, its a responsive one done using bootstrap framework You can run this by importing it to visual studio
+A simple personal website done using HTML, its a responsive one done using bootstrap framework
-Add url for submission in url tag seen last part of the code

 ![Screenshot (16)](https://user-images.githubusercontent.com/86314686/190994648-9da2af76-0f73-4bab-a056-9c0eabd5a690.png)